miladkhanlou/Olympic-data-pipeline/README.md

 This project is an end-to-end data engineering pipeline built using **Azure services** to process Olympic data.
 The pipeline extracts raw data from a source, transforms it using **Apache Spark** (via Azure Databricks), stores the data in **Azure Data Lake Storage**, and performs analytical queries using **Azure Synapse Analytics**.
 Finally, the processed data is visualized through a dashboard built in **Power BI**.

 ## Project Objectives:
-1. Extract Olympic data from a source
+1. Extracted Olympic data from a source
-2. Perform data transformations using **Apache Spark** in **Azure Databricks**.
+2. Performed data transformations using **Apache Spark** in **Azure Databricks**.
-3. Store both raw and transformed data in **Azure Data Lake Storage**.
+3. Stored both raw and transformed data in **Azure Data Lake Storage**.
-4. Analyze the data using **Azure Synapse Analytics** and create an interactive dashboard.
+4. Analyzed the data using **Azure Synapse Analytics** and create an interactive dashboard.

 ## Steps:
 ### 1. Data Extraction:
 - Data is extracted from the source using **Azure Data Factory** and stored in **Azure Data Lake Storage**.